 “We need to stop celebrating people that block the progress of this state and celebrate some people that helped this University advance this state,” Duckett said.

 Trustees Kelly Matthews Hopkins and Jeff Brown also posed questions about how the implementation of the education and curation of UNC’s history will be addressed moving forward.
-Former Chancellor Carol Folt had established a History Task Force in 2015 to “evaluate published information about Carolina’s buildings, monuments and memorials and make specific recommendations for improvement.”
+Former Chancellor Carol Folt had previously established a History Task Force in 2015 to “evaluate published information about Carolina’s buildings, monuments and memorials and make specific recommendations for improvement.”

 In 2019, Guskiewicz announced a plan for the newly-created Commission on History, Race and a Way Forward to build on the original work of the task force.
 Guskiewicz stated at the BOT meeting that the commission will provide recommendations back to him and the Board moving forward.